-Here’s a quick guide to help you understand the claims process, the damages you may be entitled, and how to take the next steps.
+Here’s a quick guide to help you understand the claims process for a bicycle accident in Iowa, the damages to which you may be entitled, and how to take the next steps.

-The first step in the claims process is often determining who handles the damage.
+The first step in the claims process is often determining who is responsible for the damage.
 In Iowa, the person who is at fault for the injury is the party who is liable for it.
-In the event of a bike accident, it is likely that the other driver involved was to blame, meaning that the driver’s insurance will be liable for paying for damages.
+In the event of a bike accident, it is likely that the motor vehicle driver involved was to blame, meaning that the driver’s insurance will be liable for paying for damages.

 How to Prove Liability